 Currency risk is the risk that the value of a financial instrument will fluctuate due to changes in foreign exchange rates.
-The Group is exposed to US dollars and to the euro, as a substantial proportion of receivables and foreign revenues are denominated in these currencies.
+The Company is exposed to US dollars and to the euro, as a substantial proportion of receivables and foreign revenues are denominated in these currencies.
 Risk management relies on attempts to match, as much as possible, revenues in each currency with the same currency expenditure.
-The Group may enter into foreign currency forward contracts to hedge economically its exposure to currency risk arising on operating cash flows.
+The Company may enter into foreign currency forward contracts to hedge economically its exposure to currency risk arising on operating cash flows.

-As at 31 December 2015, if the euro and US dollar had weakened/strengthened by 1% (2014: 1%) against the Croatian kuna, with all other variables held constant, the net result after tax for the reporting period would have been HRK 1,633 thousand lower/higher (2014: HRK 1,274 thousand), mainly as a result of foreign exchange losses/gains on translation of significant cash, cash equivalents, deposits, trade payables, customer receivables and customer financing denominated in euro.
+As at 31 December 2015, if the euro and US dollars had weakened/strengthened by 1% (2014: 1%) against the Croatian kuna, with all other variables held constant, the net result after tax for the reporting period would have been HRK 1,437 thousand lower/higher for the Company (2014: HRK 1,521 thousand), mainly as a result of foreign exchange losses/gains on translation of significant cash, cash equivalents, deposits, trade payables, customer receivables and customer financing denominated in euro.

-The Group continues to focus on securing natural hedges and active currency management and to minimise impacts from currency moves.
-The Group's exposure to foreign currencies is shown in the following table.
+The Company continues to focus on securing natural hedges and active currency management and to minimise impacts from currency moves.
+The Company's exposure to foreign currencies is shown in the following table.

-(A) CURRENCY RISK (CONTINUED)
+(a) Currency risk (continued)